ingadhoc/project/project_issue_closure_restrictions/README.rst

 ==================================

 This module ensures that:
-You can only close Issue if:
+You can only close an Issue if:
     - They don't have any active task (we consider active task the ones in stages without option "folded")

+You can only close projects if:
+    - They don't have any active issue (we consider active issues the ones in stages without option "folded")

 Installation
 ============